nikvdp/agentgrunt/gpt_tools/README_ai.md

   functions
 - Read and understand the documentation for the code exploration functions (`code_exploration_docs.md`)
+- Going forward, make sure to prefer these functions as much as possible when performing code navigation tasks.
+Avoid writing code yourself for tasks such as listing directory structures, finding files and strings, etc.
 - Configure `git` to make commits (use `git config` to set a username and email).